ZK XLINK 1026 elementów

 - By using an appropriate combination of materials, they can achieve high thermal resistance, allowing them to operate at temperatures up to 230°C and above...

-- Significant importance in modern technologies – are utilized in hard drives, electric motors, medical devices and other modern machines.
+- Significant importance in advanced technologically fields – are utilized in HDD drives, electric drive mechanisms, medical equipment or other modern machines.

 Disadvantages of neodymium magnets: